parsee-ai/parsee-pdf-reader/README.md

 We started initially with a focus on financial/numeric tables, so this is where this PDF reader works best for.

+This is an early release, so we will be still making major changes.

 ## Installation

 Recommended install with poetry: https://python-poetry.org/docs/

+    poetry add parsee-pdf-reader

+Alternatively:

-Alternatively: pip install parsee-pdf-reader
+    pip install parsee-pdf-reader

-## PRE-RELEASE PUBLIC VERSION -> big changes to repo in coming days (Feb 2024), recommended to wait for public relase (end of Feb 2024)
+## Extracting Tables and Paragraphs

+Extracting tables and paragraphs of text can be done in one line:

+    from pdf_reader import get_elements_from_pdf
+    elements = get_elements_from_pdf("FILE_PATH")